codepo8/developer-advocacy-handbook/about.md

 a much more common market now.
 Many companies have taken on the ideas outlined here and in the follow-up books, posts and videos.
-There are dedicated mailing lists, communities and even conferences that don't only feature DevRel people and are all about DevRel.
+There are dedicated mailing lists, communities and even conferences that don't only feature DevRel people but are exclusively about DevRel.

 Naturally this brought a lot of change along the way.
 I also stepped